johncf/learn-log/interview-tips/system-design.md

 Do take a look at [general tips](./general.md) on problem solving first.
 (TLDR; make sure to consider different approaches and discuss its pros and cons, when choosing a design or component.)

+Evaluated primarily on 3 aspects:
+- Problem navigation: understanding and deconstruction of the problem; proper time-management
+- Solution design: how well-rounded the solution is; address functional _and_ non-functional requirements
+- Technical communication: how well the ideas are conveyed; show evidence of deeper-knowledge

 ## Basic Steps

-1. Understand requirements and establish scope (4-5 minutes)
+1. Understand requirements and establish scope (3-4 minutes)
    - High-level objectives (use-cases)
    - Functional requirements (features)
    - Non-functional requirements (scale, latency, etc.)
 1. Capacity estimation and constraints (2-3 minutes)
    - Assumptions (e.g. read-write ratio, daily active users) (validate these with the interviewer)
    - Compute effective request rates to be handled
-1. High-level design (10 minutes)
+1. High-level design (7-8 minutes)
-   - Basic API design to meet functional requirements
    - Basic components of the system (load balancers, caching systems, DB, etc.)
    - Basic database design (with rough table schemas)
    - List required services (e.g., gateway server, logging service, etc.)
+   - _Note:_ API design is usually not required (but confirm with the interviewer)
-1. Low-level component design: deep-dive (10 minutes)
+1. Low-level component design: deep-dive (12-15 minutes)
    - The interviewer may want to drill down on a specific component or part of the design
    - Adjust the design to resolve possible bottlenecks (e.g. spikes in traffic, "celebrity" users)
    - Analyze the need for DB indexing, DB replication, DB partitioning
    - Explore caching options (e.g. CDN, database caching, client-side caching)
    - Do NOT discuss anything outside established scope
-1. Evaluation and wrap-up (3-4 minutes)
+1. Evaluation and wrap-up (2-3 minutes)
    - A quick overview of the design and why it can handle the scale.
    - Example: a step-by-step walk-through of what happens when a client issues a particular request.